codeactual/mainevent/README.md

 # [mainevent](http://codeactual.github.com/mainevent)

-mainevent provides a suite of tools to gain insight into your log files.
+mainevent provides a suite of tools to gain insight into log files.

 * Collect, parse and store log updates from local and SSH-accessible log files.
 * Easily write new parser modules for any file format.